 - This soup tastes bad; it reminds me of my grandmother’s cooking.

 Badly is an adverb, and it describes how you do something (or, as some would say, it modifies a verb–as long as it isn’t a linking verb).
-She sings badly means that you cover your ears whenever she breaks into her operatic rendition of I Will Survive.
-He swings the bat badly could mean that he swings it so erratically that he has to yell heads up! every time he steps up to the plate.
+She sings badly means that you cover your ears whenever she breaks into song.
+He swings the bat badly could mean that he swings it so erratically that he has to yell, “Heads up!” every time he steps up to the plate.